PedroGomes/puppet_modules/README.md

 ### SSH

 An simple ssh configuration module to disable password access and give access to desired users trough public key.
 It is hard-coded for one user, so change it for your use case and put your ssh keys in the authorized_keys file.
+Note: In puppet filosofy, the edition of the sshd_config file trough sed commands is not advised and should be replaced by a file.

+### Wakeonlan

+Small module for the deploy of a init.d script for wakeonlan in Ubuntu.
+Note: It should include the installation of the package ethtool, but in my case it was not necessary.

 License:
 -------